-- Founder, composer/arranger, and performer in a cappella quintet Vox One with five award-winning albums
+- Founder, composer/arranger, and performer in a cappella quintet Vox One, which has five award-winning albums

 - Clinician/adjudicator for festivals and workshops in the U.S. and overseas